The Important Differences of a Brand, a Visual Identity and Branding

 Branding is everything involved in manipulating how you want your business to be perceived by your audience.
-As you probably know by now, but let me reinforce that visual identity and branding are not the same thing.

 Let’s say I open a scented candles store.
 I certainly didn’t invest time, money, and tons of dedication in creating my business, just to be another scented candle business in town.
 I want to be unique.
 I want to be perceived as unique.
 I want to connect with the right people and I want the right people to have a certain experience when interacting with my business.
 From my fonts and colors, to my product packaging, to the emails I write during communication process, to why I chose each scent, to the colors that will go with each candle, to the feedback form I will ask my client to fill out, everything… when everything is together, it is branding.

 Branding is how I go beyond being just another business; it is how I become memorable!

 The wonder of having someone buy my scented candle because they are infatuated with my brand, a brand I carefully crafted to cause that exact effect, on that exact person.
 This is branding.